maabdelghaffar/geonode/docs/devel/workshops/index.rst

 - Create an empty repository in GitHub and copy it's address

-- In my_geonode, run git initto initialize an empty repository
+- In my_geonode, run git init to initialize an empty repository

 - Add your remote repository address with "git remote add yourname yourremoteaddress"